rdwaynedehoedt/ceilaosystem_backend/README-AZURE-OPTIMIZATION.md

 ## Troubleshooting

-If you encounter issues with the optimized Azure integration:
+If you encounter issues with the Azure integration:

 1. **Check Connection String**
    - Verify the Azure Storage connection string is correctly formatted
    - Make sure it starts with `DefaultEndpointsProtocol=https`
+   - The application will fail to start if this is not configured correctly

 2. **Check Container**
    - Verify the container exists in your Azure Storage account